krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 Unlike Dr. Little’s result, Stidham’s proof relies on _observed long run averages_ :

-- The time average of the number of items in the system,
+- The time average of the number of items in t
+- he system,
 - The average time in system per item,
 - The arrival rate relating the two.